Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 	See the bottom of the readme for a complete list
 - can now use multiple split conditions e.g. "get toad (20) and enter [C8]".
 - split conditions can now be anywhere in the split name.
 (Previously they had to be at the end)
 - added the option to split on grand stars that are a warp.
-Useful for categories like Star Road 0/80 Star or Jammin' Journey 60 Star
+Useful for categories that don't end on fadeout like Star Road 0/80 Star

 Small fixes
 - key splits no longer require a star count condition